-The mission of this website is to explore the human mind and its relationship to God and the divine, and how we may use our minds to commune with, be transformed by, and realize oneness or nonduality in this Ultimate Reality.
+The mission of this community is to explore human consciousness and its relationship to what has traditionally been called “God,” and how we may use our minds to commune with, be transformed by, and realize oneness or nonduality in this Ultimate Reality.

 Welcome!
 My name is Bryce Haymond, and I’m a designer, philosopher, technologist, entrepreneur, writer, and a contemplative and mystic.

 I grew up in the suburbs of Salt Lake City, Utah, raised as a Mormon (LDS).
 I participated in all of the typical Mormon activities growing up, getting baptized at eight, participating in scouting, being ordained to the priesthood at twelve, serving in many capacities in the church.
 I even went on a two year mission to El Salvador, which was an eye-opening experience, and provided me a great learning experience and much growth into adulthood.

 When I returned from my mission I went to college at Brigham Young University in Provo, Utah, where I studied and received a degree in design and a minor in ballroom dance.
 I also met my sweetheart there and we were married in the Salt Lake Temple.

 I continued to serve and participate in Mormonism in various capacities, and even wrote about the Mormon temple for many years.
 Then I came to read and understand some things that were in sharp disagreement with the teachings of the church.
 After some prayerful consideration, my wife and I decided to step away from the church, and I began to investigate spirituality much more broadly.